 Fellowship: A fellowship is an opportunity to obtain advanced training and/or to acquire more specialized expertise not normally acquired during residency training, and it does not lead to certification by the RCPSC or the CFPC, and cannot be credited toward national certification requirements.
 Applicants must have satisfactorily completed residency training as well as Royal College or Board Certification.

-Residents who have obtained their MD in Québec and/or who did a residency training in Québec or are currently registered in a residency training program in a Québec Faculty of Medicine in a contingent régulier or contingent particulier position can apply for fellowship programs via formation complémentaire only.
+Residents who have obtained their MD in Québec and/or who did a residency training in Québec or are currently registered in a residency training program in a Québec Faculty of Medicine in a contingent régulier or contingent particulier position can ONLY apply for fellowship programs via formation complémentaire .

 Fellows must meet all of the following criteria:

-- Be medical doctors who are graduates of medical schools listed in the Faimer Directory
+- Be medical doctors who are graduates of medical schools listed in the Faimer Directory.

-2- Select your category:
+2- Select your program:

 Category: Med Fellow

-Select the Fall term (202009) and Postgraduate Med/Dent Education as the Faculty you are applying to.
+Term: Select Fall term (202109) and Postgraduate Med/Dent Education as the Faculty you are applying to.

 Faculty/School: Postgraduate Medicine